aws-solutions/media-exchange-on-aws/media-exchange-base/README.md

   1. (Optional) enable notification
   1. clink launch.
   1. Once complete, this transfer agreement is going to be listed in the provisioned product list.
   1. Share the following information with the publisher over usual communication channels.
-They will use these configuration information to access MediaExchange.
+They will use this configuration information to access MediaExchange.
     * _PublisherOnboardingSummary_
     * _ConsoleUrl_
   1. Share the following information with the subscriber over usual communication channels